rtens/blog.rtens.org/src/articles/programming/2013-07-06 TDD Case Study.md

 	puzzle.addObject('a')
 	assert solve(puzzle) == 'a'

+<div style="background-color: #cc3300">&nbsp;</div>

 This time I will specify the tests iteratively after I made the last one pass.
 TDD works either way.
 You can either specify the entire behaviour up-front with increasing complexities or discover the steps along the way.
 Usually it's a mix of both.
+I also put a red or green bar below every code snippet to indicate the state of the test suite.
 So let's make the first test pass.
 We need a class and two functions.

 	:::python
 	class Puzzle: